Bhooveshvyas/Pagination/readme.md

 # CodeVector Backend Assignment

 ## Overview

-This project is a backend service built for the CodeVector Internship Take-Home Task.

 The system allows users to browse a large dataset of products (~200,000 records), filter products by category, and paginate efficiently using cursor-based pagination.

 The implementation focuses on correctness, scalability, and consistency while data is changing.